Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: actuator.epsilon

    The spreading width :math:`\epsilon` in the Gaussian spreading function in the `[chordwise, spanwise, chord normal]` coordinate system to spread the forces from the actuator point to the nodes.
-Nalu currently only supports an isotropic Gaussian spreading function and uses only the value in the first component along the `chordwise` direction.
+Nalu-Wind currently only supports an isotropic Gaussian spreading function and uses only the value in the first component along the `chordwise` direction.

 .. inpfile:: actuator.restart_filename